kdflint/alliance-ship/docs/install.md

 python /vagrant/alliance/manage.py test
 ```

+Confirm this step is successful by comparing your command output to this output.
+It should be similar. https://github.com/NorthBridge/alliance-community/wiki/%60manage.py-test%60-sample-output

 ### 8) Create django superuser

 From within your virtual machine session that you established in Step 5: